Laser Physics | previous | next | feedback |

 - the sensitivity of laser resonators against thermal lensing effects or misalignment

-A comprehensive knowledge of laser physics is an indispensable requirement for good laser design and laser development.
+A comprehensive knowledge of laser physics in addition to optics is an indispensable requirement for good laser design and laser development.
 For example, an understanding of laser dynamics is important for designing Q-switched lasers.
 Similarly, a deep knowledge of the properties of optical resonators, and of the effects which typically affect resonator modes of lasers, is essential for resonator design.
-Also, the development of laser sources for ultrashort pulses requires the understanding of the fundamental properties of short optical pulses and their interaction with various components in a laser.
+Also, the development of laser sources for ultrashort pulses requires the understanding of the fundamental properties of short light pulses and their interaction with various components in a laser.

 Bibliography